Sunday, September 29, 2024

 1. Determine How Much You Should Eat Find one of the many FREE Basal Metabolic Rate (BMR) calculators online and figure out what you should eat every day.
 But don't get too wrapped around the numbers game.
 Afterall, many people underestimate how much they eat and over-estimate how much they train.
 But we do need a baseline for what you SHOULD be eating daily.
 After a few weeks you can adjust those numbers based on your habits and activity.
 Now what about those macros?

-Women: Consume .8 grams of protein per pound of body weight; maximum 25% calories from fat; the remaining calories are from carbs.
-Same as men, if you are trying to cut or get leaner, you can cut a bit of carbs but, to keep the proportions correct, your protein will go up - not fat intake.
+Women: Consume .8 grams of protein per pound of lean body weight; maximum 25% calories from fat; the remaining calories are from carbs.
+Same as men, if you are trying to cut or get leaner, you can cut a bit of the fats but do not go crazy and starve yourself.

 2. Eat the RIGHT foods.
 Believe it or not, most people know what food is good or not.
 It's built into us.
 Do I really need to tell you that potato chips and cupcakes are bad?
 Do I really need to tell you to drink water, instead of soda all day?
 Thought so...you know what to do; just do it.